Healthcare in Qatar

 Healthcare standards in Qatar are generally high.
 Qatari citizens are covered by a national health insurance scheme, while expatriates must either receive health insurance from their employers, or in the case of the self-employed, purchase insurance.
-Qatar's healthcare spending is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
+Qatar's healthcare spending per capita is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
 This was a $2.1 billion increase from 2010.
-The premier healthcare provider in the country is the Hamad Medical Corporation, established by the government as a non-profit healthcare provider, which runs a network of hospitals, an ambulance services, and a home healthcare service, all of which are accredited by the Joint Commission.
+The premier healthcare provider in the country is the Hamad Medical Corporation, established by the government as a non-profit healthcare provider which runs a network of hospitals, an ambulance service and a home healthcare service, all of which are accredited by the Joint Commission.